GoogleCloudPlatform/prometheus-engine/README.md

 ```
 make operator
 ```
-This triggers a Docker build and associated image.
-It also generates in a binary in `./build/bin/`.

 - Running `make bin` will generate all the go binaries.
   - Setting `NO_DOCKER=1` here will build all the binaries natively on the host machine.